slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Real mathematicians understand completeness, real philosophers understand incompleteness, the rest don’t formally understand anything."
 -- Nassim Taleb [1960]*

-> *"One of the biggest mistakes we made was trying to automate things that are super easy for a person to do, but super hard for a computer to do." (...)
-"We’re already cyborgs.
-Your phone and your computer are extensions of you, but the interface is through finger movements or speech, which are very slow." (...)
-"When I was a little kid, I was really scared of the dark.
-But then I came to understand, dark just means the absense of photons in the visible wavelenght - 400 to 700 nanometers.
-Then I thought, well, it’s really silly to be afraid of a lack of photons.
-Then I wasn’t afraid of the dark anymore after that."
--- Elon Musk [1971]*

 ### On AI

 > *"With large language models we have externalized and formalized our unconscious — even our collective unconscious."
 -- Jordan Peterson [1962]*

+Being relevant in the age of LLMs is really hard.
+What’s left for humans?
+The physical world and providing news to the LLM.

+> *"AI is intelligence acceleration." (...)
+"Sleeping on a plane is the closest there is to teleportation."
+-- Pedro Domingos [1965]*

+> *"We’re already cyborgs.
+Your phone and your computer are extensions of you, but the interface is through finger movements or speech, which are very slow."
+-- Elon Musk [1971]*

 > *"AI won’t replace programmers, but rather make it easier for programmers to replace everyone else." (...)
 "Automation means not having to do anything twice.
 Automation with the Internet means not having to do anything that anyone else has already done.
 All that remains are creativity and judgement."